Node Function

 2. Provide specific user input examples to help the model understand and execute the classification task more accurately.

-3. Switch models: Even if categorization and advanced settings are optimized, intent recognition accuracy remains unsatisfactory.
+3. Switch models: Even if categorization and advanced settings are optimized, intent recognition accuracy is still unsatisfactory.
 We recommend trying different models to find the one that best meets your requirements.